-2.11.
+2.10.
 Provisions

-Provisions are recognised when the company has a present obligation as a result of a past event, and it is probable that the company will be required to settle that obligation.
-Provisions are measured at the directors' best estimate of the expenditure required to settle the obligation at the end of the reporting period, and are discounted to present value where the effect is material.
+Provisions are recognised when the company has present obligations (legal or constructive) as a result of a past event, it is probable that the company will be required to settle the obligation, and a reliable estimate can be made of the amount of the obligation.